 Pulsejets do have unique properties, which caused them to be adopted by some strange industrial applications, such as drying equipment, dust collectors, and thermal insecticide foggers.
 There are many many other niche markets that pulsejets are being used in, and there are many inventors that use them as part of some novel device to fill some very specific and unusual need.

 In more recent years pulsejets have made quite a revival, thanks mainly to the internet and the availability of information.
-Many hobbyists and inventors all around the world became captivated with these amazing engines, and between experimenting and collaboration, many advances were made.
+Many hobbyists and inventors all around the world became captivated with these amazing engines, and between experimenting and collaboration, many advances are being made.

 Pulsejets have become a popular alternative to small turbines for remote control vehicles, since they are a small fraction of the cost and complexity they make a perfect way to enter the RC jet hobby.

-Slowly the misinformation about pulsejets began to wash away, as there were numerous well documented and credible sources of new information, and many people around the world building their own engines.
+Slowly the misinformation about pulsejets is washing away, as there are numerous well documented and credible sources of new information, and many people around the world are building their own engines.

 Very recently the interest in pulse jet engines grew even more, due to their similarity to Pulse Detonation Engines, as they made a very simple, cheap, and effective way to study many of the properties needed to advance the designs and support systems for PDE’s.